 - Outerwear items (coats, hats, waders, etc.) are not permitted in the classroom.
 Students who find the room generally chilly should wear sweaters or other heavier garments.
 Remember that campfires are prohibited except in USFS designated areas.
 Hooded sweatshirts are allowed so long as the hood is just a droopy chunk of cloth behind the head.
 When people have hoods pulled over their skulls they look like goblins.
 The instructor is scared of goblins.

 - Substitute teachers will appear from time to time.
-An extra dose of respect and responsibility is expected and appreciated.
-Remember, they are people too, just like skateboarders.
+An extra dose of respect and responsibility is expected and appreciated because they are people too, just like skateboarders.

 - Harassment in any form, including sexual, racial, and religious, is a no-tolerance issue.
 The instructor is repulsed by such conduct.